 These Have Been Shown Through Experience; To Be Most Effective In Creating Viral Content.

+We Are Gonna Go Over Some Of These Specific Content Types and show you, how to give your posts the best chance to go viral.

 This means posting once a week; preferably on the same day or whatever your schedule happens to be.
 You can post every five days; or you could post once every two weeks or however you’d like.